Skip to main content

 In excess of a half-million dollars in unpaid Veteran Debt will be abolished this Christmas season, thanks to an unusual collaboration of The Staten Island Performing Provider System (SIPPS) the Service Member Veteran and Family Task Force (SMVF), the private charitable foundation, End Veteran Debt (EVD), and public benefit corporation ForgiveCo.

-The Road Home Foundation for Wounded Warriors and Families is a Staten Island-based organization and a member of the SMVF Taskforce was the first to step forth.
+The Road Home Foundation for Wounded Warriors and Families, a Staten Island-based organization and member of the SMVF Taskforce, was the first to step forth.
 Committed to identifying and responding to the needs of our active duty and retired injured military personnel and their families.
-Its focus is on housing, transportation, education and training needs.
+Its focus is on housing, transportation, education, and training.

-The Rotary Club has 1.4 million Rotarians worldwide with the mission of service over self.
-The Staten Island North Shore Rotary Club itself has invested over $1 million in the community since 1957 and It continues to build a stronger Staten Island and a better world through action, compassion, and connection.
-North Shore Rotary volunteers deliver meals directly to Veterans in their homes.
-These visits also provide important social contact and wellness checks.
+The Rotary Club has 1.4 million Rotarians worldwide with the mission of Service over Self.
+The Staten Island North Shore Rotary Club itself has invested over $1 million in the community since 1957, and continues to build a stronger Staten Island and a better world through action, compassion, and connection.
+North Shore Rotary volunteers deliver meals directly to Veterans in their homes and provide important social contact and wellness checks.
 The Rotary also hosts an annual Veterans Day dinner to honor and acknowledge the Veterans’ service.

-Epicured is a leading “Food is Medicine” company, based in Glen Cove, Long Island.
-It has a clear commitment to supporting the Veteran community, having on a weekly basis provided food for Fair Start, a collaborative research project with Columbia University and SIPPS.
-One cohort of the study was Veterans and Active-Duty Service members at the Cespino Russo American Legion Post.
-Epicured also provides weekly lunch for the Veterans Yoga Project Chair Yoga program at the same Post.
-Epicured has hired an Air Force Veteran as Operations Manager to become a Skills Bridge company, translating scientific research into high-quality food products in its mission to combat and prevent chronic disease.
+Epicured is a leading “Food is Medicine” company based in Glen Cove, Long Island.
+Its clear commitment to supporting the Veteran community is exampled on a weekly basis by providing food for Fair Start, a collaborative research project with Columbia University and SIPPS.
+One cohort of the study are veterans and active-duty service members at the Cespino Russo American Legion Post.
+Epicured also provides weekly lunch for the Veterans Yoga Project Chair Yoga program there.
+Epicured has hired an Air Force Veteran as Operations Manager.
+Aiming to become a Skills Bridge company, Epicured specifically hired an Air Force veteran in its mission to combat and prevent chronic disease.

 First, of course, is to choose the right partners.
-We couldn’t have done better than allying ourselves with Jerry Ashton and Craig Antico.
+We couldn’t have done better than allying ourselves with Jerry Ashton of End Veteran Debt and Craig Antico of ForgiveCo..
 We benefited from their significant track record in debt abolition and awareness-building approaches.

-• Inviting individuals and organizations from a wide range of backgrounds and fields to leave their “silos” and share solutions and resources is essential to furthering the awareness of debt as a social determinant, a “problem in plain sight” that needs to be addressed.
+- Inviting individuals and organizations from a wide range of backgrounds and fields to leave their “silos” and share solutions and resources is essential to furthering the awareness of debt as a social determinant.